oilandsugar/ritual-dust/content/craft/low-tech.md

 +++
 title = "Low tech"
-date = "2020-11-03"
+tags = ["low tech", "design", "craft", "notes", "sustainability"] date = "2020-11-03"

-desc = "Thoughts, research and resources on low tech solutions" tags = ["low tech", "design", "craft", "notes", "sustainability"] draft = false
+desc = "Thoughts, research and resources on low tech solutions"
 +++

 With the ongoing climate crisis, the destruction brought forth by the unsustainable push for constant growth of capitalism and a world filled with increasingly complex and disposable machines and tools, there is very strong need to scale down and simplify our technology and engineering.